 |Wales & West Utilities Limited||Wales and West|

-When and how to switch your gas supplier
+When should you switch your gas suppliers?

 There’s never really a bad time to switch energy supplier and save money, but the way business electricity and gas deals work mean there is a limited window of opportunity during which you can compare deals and make the change.

 This is known as your switching window.
 The length of your switching window will depend upon the supplier you’re with and the type of contract you’re on, but it usually starts between one and six months before your current deal is due to expire.